edgelesssys/contrast/docs/docs/examples/mysql.md

 A [runtime class](../components/runtime) `contrast-cc` was added to the pods to signal they should be run as Confidential Containers.
-During the generation process, the Contrast [Initializer](../components/overview.md#the-initializer) will be added as an init container to these workloads to facilitate the attestation and certificate pulling before the actual workload is started.
+During the generation process, the Contrast [Initializer](../components/overview.md#the-initializer) will be added as an init container to these workloads.
+It will attest the pod to the Coordinator and fetch the workload certificates and the workload secret.

 Further, the deployment YAML is also configured with the Contrast [service mesh](../components/service-mesh.md).
-The configured service mesh proxy provides transparent protection for the communication between the different components of emojivoto.
+The configured service mesh proxy provides transparent protection for the communication between the MySQL server and client.
 :::

 ### Set the manifest